-The Lutheran Support Group of Gaston provides ongoing support for LSC in Gaston County including support for Faith Farm, which provides transitional housing for female veterans in Dallas; and Mountain Ridge, a group home for adults with developmental disabilities in Gastonia.
-This coalition of 15 Lutheran Churches helps with maintenance and upkeep of these spaces and offers hospitality to residents through their congregations
+The Lutheran Support Group of Gaston provides ongoing support for LSC in Gaston County, including support for Mountain Ridge, a group home for adults with developmental disabilities in Gastonia.
+This coalition of 15 Lutheran Churches helps with maintenance and upkeep of the home and offers hospitality to residents through their congregations

 PACE is a Medicare program and Medicaid option for North Carolinians age 55 and over who are in need of skilled nursing care but wish to receive that care in their own homes.
 Lutheran Services Carolinas now collaborates in two North Carolina PACE (Program of All-Inclusive Care for the Elderly) initiatives:

 PACE@Home is located in Newton, NC.
 Learn more by visiting www.pace-at-home.org.